simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 By default, transaction prices in the journal are ignored when generating the closing/opening transactions.
-With `--show-costs`, this cost information is preserved, so that `balance -B` reports will be unchanged after the transition.
+With `--show-costs`, this cost information is preserved (`balance -B` reports will be unchanged after the transition).
 Separate postings are generated for each cost in each commodity.
 Note this can generate very large journal entries, if you have many foreign currency or investment transactions.